Graspan/graspan-java/README.md

 Welcome to the home repository of Graspan Java.

 Graspan is a disk-based parallel graph system that uses an edge-pair centric computation model to compute dynamic transitive closures on large program graphs.
 Graspan has been implemented in two languages: Java and C++.
-This repository provides the C++ implementation of Graspan.
+This repository provides the Java implementation of Graspan.

 This Readme (under revision) provides a how-to-use guide for Graspan Java.